 For a full analysis of your individual case and to better understand your rights, your defenses, and your legal system, please contact us at (805) 669-9744 for your free initial consultation.

-In cases where your constitutional rights are violated by law enforcement officers, what factors support a finding of “custody” and what actions by law enforcement amount to “interrogation” will be analyzed in light of the unique facts of each individual case and the case law in this area.
-Your important constitutional rights include your Fifth Amendment right to remain silent and not to respond to any questions the officers ask you and your Sixth Amendment right to counsel.
-If you invoke your Fifth Amendment right to remain silent, it must be respected by the officers and all questioning must stop immediately.
-If you invoke your Sixth Amendment right to seek the advice of counsel before answering any of the officer’s questions, all questioning must cease immediately and shall not resume until such time as counsel is present to assist you.
+In cases where your constitutional rights are violated by law enforcement officers, what factors support a finding of “custody” and what actions by law enforcement amount to “interrogation” will be analyzed considering the unique facts of each individual case and the case law in this area.
+Your important constitutional rights include your 5th Amendment right to remain silent, it must be respected by the officers and all questioning must stop immediately.
+If you invoke your 6th Amendment right to seek the advice of counsel before answering any of the officer’s questions, all questioning must cease immediately and shall not resume until such time as counsel is present to assist you.

 Your criminal defense attorney offers important protection against officer misconduct and violations of your constitutional rights by law enforcement.
 At the Law Office of Jennifer Zide, we value your individual rights and aggressively protect your rights in the system.
 We are always available to discuss the unique facts of your individual case and answer any questions you might have about your rights, your defenses, and our legal system.

 In a Driving Under the Influence Investigatory Stop, the officer will either stop you based on the driving pattern he allegedly observes, or based on your violation of some traffic law, such as speeding or failure to signal.
 For a stop to be legal, an officer needs what is termed “reasonable suspicion” to stop someone.
 This “reasonable suspicion” must be based on specific and articulable facts that he can explain, not merely based on a hunch, a feeling, or a person’s appearance.